FitSNAP/FitSNAP/examples/library/ase/README.md

 Starting with a list of ASE Atoms objects on each MPI process, where each process has a different list, calculate all descriptors in parallel and store in the shared memory array for all processes.

+### example3.py

+Using a different ASE format (data not available, just illustration puposes).